PINTO0309/scs4onnx/README.md

     forced_extraction_op_names: List[str]
-        Extracts the constant value of the specified OP name to .npy regardless of the mode specified. e.g. ['aaa','bbb','ccc']
+        Extracts the constant value of the specified OP name to .npy regardless of the mode specified.
+        Cannot be used with --forced_extraction_constant_names at the same time. e.g. ['aaa','bbb','ccc']

+    forced_extraction_constant_names: List[str]
+        Extracts the constant value of the specified Constant name to .npy regardless of the mode specified.
+        Cannot be used with --forced_extraction_op_names at the same time. e.g. ['aaa','bbb','ccc']

     disable_auto_downcast: Optional[bool]
         Disables automatic downcast processing from Float64 to Float32 and INT64 to INT32.